-Volume 6: Fraud, Waste and Abuse Training: Refer to Chart 1 for submission requirements.
+Volume 6: Fraud, Waste and Abuse Training

 Volume 1: Proposal Coversheet

 The proposal Cover Sheet is prepared in DSIP.
 It must include a technical abstract no more than 200 words describing the proposed R/R&D project, discussing anticipated benefits and potential commercial applications.
 Proprietary and/or classified information shall not be included in the Proposal Cover Sheet.
 For selected proposals, the technical abstract and anticipated benefits discussion may be publicly released.
 When the Proposal Cover Sheet is saved, DSIP will assign a proposal number.
 The Cover Sheet may be revised as often as necessary until the CSO closes.